How we create our homes and the spaces around them reflects our constantly evolving lifestyles, needs and social trends.

 Here we take a look at 5 ways of living that broke the mould.

-Cut into the local sandstone, these dwellings were inhabited until the 1960s – the last caves in England to have been lived in.
+Cut into the local sandstone, these dwellings were inhabited until the 1960s and were the last caves in England to have been lived in.

 In the heart of Nottingham, the oldest and largest area of Victorian detached town gardens covers 75 acres of land.